-The Marine is rated PG-13 for intense sequences of violent action, sensuality and language
+Why is The Marine rated PG-13?
+The Marine is rated PG-13 by the MPAA for intense sequences of violent action, sensuality and language

 As long as viewers take this film with a large grain of salt, the over-the-top antics of an action hero bent on rescuing his wife are tolerable.
 Unfortunately for many families the violence factor won’t be.
 Characters, including innocent bystanders, are beaten, shot at close range with automatic rifles and hand-held missiles, tossed through glass windows and thrown from a moving semi.
 The crooks in this film also have a penchant for blowing things up like gas stations, police cruisers and fishing lodges.
 One fire results in a man being horrifically burned.
 The script contains profanities and an extreme expletive, sexual comments including references to homosexuality and child abuse, depictions of a married couple passionately kissing in their underwear and a woman dropping her clothes.

 One of the thugs hates the idea of having to drive a minivan for his getaway car.
 How can a car, clothes or other material possessions affect a person’s self-image?

 How does the film justify vigilantism?
 Who are the “bad guys” in the movie?
 Is there ever a time when taking the law into your own hands is defensible?

 How does greed affect relationships between characters in this film?
 What does the gang leader’s girlfriend (Abigail Bianca) feel she has to do to keep his attention?
 How does he value human life in comparison to the diamonds?

 The most recent home video release of The Marine movie is January 29, 2007.
 Here are some details…

 The Marine takes the DVD market by storm in three editions: The Marine (as seen in theaters), The Marine (the unrated version) and The Marine (in Blu-ray).
 The theatrical and Blu-ray presentations come with only the theatrical trailers for bonus material.